Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/create-an-hdri-sky.md

 # Create an HDRI sky

 A High-dynamic-range imaging (HDRI) Sky is a simple sky representation that uses a cubemap texture.
 You can define how HDRP updates the indirect lighting the sky generates in the Scene.
+For information on supported cubemap layouts, refer to [Create a cubemap](xref:um-class-cubemap-create).

 Tip: [Unity HDRI Pack](https://assetstore.unity.com/packages/essentials/beta-projects/unity-hdri-pack-72511) is available on the Unity Asset Store and provides 7 pre-converted HDR Cubemaps ready for use within your Project.